cloudevents/sdk-java/examples/restful-ws-microprofile-liberty/README.md

 If you would like to know more about Microprofile go to https://microprofile.io

-This Example uses Jakarta EE9 features as such the top level namespace of the `ws-api` packages has changed from `javax` to `jakarta` and uses the `cloudevents-http-restful-ws-ee9` artifact.
+This Example uses Jakarta EE9 features as such the top level namespace of the `ws-api` packages has changed from `javax` to `jakarta` and uses the `cloudevents-http-restful-ws-jakarta` artifact.

 ## Build and Execution